 Oberstleutnant (Lt Col) Nikolaus Ritter led spy rings in the United States, Great Britain, and North Africa from 1936 to 1941.
 Ritter was born in Germany and had served as an officer in WW-1 on the Western Front in France where he was twice wounded.
 He emigrated to New York in 1924, married an American, and returned to Germany in 1936 to join the Abwehr as Chief of Air Intelligence based in Hamburg operating under the code name: Dr. Rantzau.

 He first met Fritz Duquesne in 1931, and the two spies reconnected in New York on December 3, 1937.
-Ritter also met Herman Lang while in New York, and he arranged for Lang to later go to Germany to help the Nazis finish their version of the top secret Norden bombsight.
-Ritter achieved several major successes with the Abwehr, most notably the Norden bombsight, in addition to an advanced aircraft auto-pilot from the Sperry Gyroscope Company, and also intelligence operations in North Africa in support of FM Erwin Rommel.
-But some of Ritter’s recruits became double-agents who catastrophically exposed his spy rings.
+Ritter also met Herman Lang while in New York, and he arranged for Lang to later go to Germany to help the Nazis finish their version of the top-secret Norden bombsight.
+Ritter achieved several major successes with the Abwehr, most notably the Norden bombsight, an advanced aircraft auto-pilot from the Sperry Gyroscope Company, and intelligence operations in North Africa in support of FM Erwin Rommel.
+But some of Ritter’s recruits became double agents who catastrophically exposed his spy rings.